-Construction kicked off in August 2012 to replace sidewalks, revamp streets, add irrigated landscaping, install new lighting, install a mid-block plaza, and add decorative crosswalks along a portion of six streets in the historic core.
-The streetscaping improvements will connect to the Andy K. Well Hike and Bike Trail through an extension of the trail from its current location next to the Killeen Community Center.
+Downtown streetscaping is now complete!
+The City of Killeen, with the support of a $2,557,897 TxDOT enhancement grant, recently completed a downtown streetscaping project to replace sidewalks, revamp streets, add irrigated landscaping, install new lighting, install a mid-block plaza, and add decorative crosswalks along a portion of six streets in the historic downtown core.
+The streetscaping improvements also include an extension of the Andy K. Wells Hike and Bike Trail that now connects Downtown to the Killeen Community Center with a fresh lighted trail.

 Welcome to the Green Avenue Farmers' Market, 717 N. 2nd Street